 1989 – 1994

 This Los Angeles Rams logo was a logical continuation of the 1983 logo, which used the helmet as its symbol.
 Its debut version vaguely resembled a real helmet, and this version is much more realistic.
 The helmet is turned to the right and has a face mask.
-It is blue, and its design is yellow ram horns wrapped around the ear hole.
+It is blue, with yellow ram horns wrapped around the ear hole.

 1995 – 1999